There’s now a public monoblok demo server you can use with any NATS client to try it out.

 Boring mechanical notes

-Everything from the original post still applies: single-threaded libxev event loop, core NATS wire protocol, zero-copy fan-out, runs anywhere Zig targets.
 The demo server is a single static binary on a 2-core VPS.
-The repo has ARM and x86 Linux builds on the releases page; it starts fine on a $5 VPS.
+The repo has ARM and x86 Linux builds on the releases page.
+The demo is running on a Hetzner CAX11 ARM server - less than £5/mo!

 There’s a read-only $STATS.> tree too, if you want to watch the rule-level counters update once a minute: